nschonni/cordova-docs/articles/getting-started/ios-guide.md

     ![iOS configuration dialog box](media/ios-guide/options-dialog.png)

 6. Add the path to the device support files that are located on your remote Mac.

-    >**Note**: Do this only if you want to debug your app.
-You don't have to do this if just want to run your app on the device without debugging it.

     ![Path to device files](media/ios-guide/local-debugging.png)